AdrianiBruss/RemotableApp/README.md

 ## Introduction
 Remote your website with remoteSite.js.
 Just plug the library into your website, download the app and enjoy !
+This library is optimized with a sections structured website

 ## Usage